Alexandra Sutton, Ph.D.

 As a conservationist, I seek out sustainable solutions to human-wildlife conflict that allow big carnivores to share a landscape with their human neighbors.

-As a cultural geographer, I study the traditions and lifeways of Indigenous and Aframerindian/Afro-Indigenous Yesàh (Occaneechi, Tutelo, Monacan, and Saponi) people who migrated from the Amanishuq (Piedmont Plateau) and Ahkanshuq (Blue Ridge Mountains) to the Okahok Amaī (Ohio River Valley) between 1810 and 1860.
-Specifically, I am interested in exploring the ways in which these migrants seized the experience and direction of migration as a means to reaffirm their indigeneity and accelerate the cultural transmission of histories, geographies, and tribal identities to their descendants.
-I'm especially interested in documenting the ways in which contemporary Midwestern Yesàh (predominately members of the Saponi Nation of Ohio) now engage with contemporary dialogues of indigeneity among Indigenous and Afro-Indigenous/Aframerindian tribal communities across these three historical landscapes.
+As a cultural geographer, I study the traditions and lifeways of Indigenous and Aframerindian/Afro-Indigenous Yesàh (Occaneechi, Tutelo, Monacan, and Saponi) people who migrated back from the Amanishuq (Piedmont Plateau) and Ahkanshuq (Blue Ridge Mountains) to the Okahok Amaī (Ohio River Valley) between 1810 and 1860.
+Specifically, I am interested in exploring the ways in which these migrants seized upon the experience and direction of migration as a means to reaffirm their indigeneity and accelerate the cultural transmission of histories, geographies, and tribal identities to their descendants.
+I'm especially interested in documenting the ways in which contemporary Midwestern Yesàh (predominately members of the Saponi Nation of Ohio) now engage with dialogues of indigeneity among Indigenous and Afro-Indigenous/Aframerindian tribal communities across these three historical landscapes.

-As a consultant, I'm deeply invested in understanding best practices in environmental justice & corporate sustainability, and I wholeheartedly support efforts to establish evidence-based conservation as a standard worldwide.
+As a consultant, I'm deeply invested in understanding best practices in environmental & corporate sustainability, and I wholeheartedly support efforts to establish evidence-based conservation as a standard worldwide.
 I'm deeply motivated to build stronger links between scientists, marginalized communities, and the private sector, with the hope of designing collaborative, impactful initiatives that benefit everyone.

 --------------